andreasdominik/SusiTime/docs/src/makeskill.md

 ## Set up a new project

-To start with a new SnipsHermesQnD skill, just set up a new GitHub repository for the code of your skill, get a clone of the GitHub project ADoSnipsTemplate and define your repo as remote for the local clone of the template.
+To start with a new SnipsHermesQnD skill, just set up a new GitHub repository for the code of your skill (such as mySkill), get a clone of the GitHub project ADoSnipsTemplate and define your repo as remote for the local clone of the template.

-All file- and directory names can be left unchanged; however you may want to rename the project directory and the file `action-ADoSnipsTemplate.jl` to a name thet identifies your new skill.
+All file- and directory names can be left unchanged; however you may want to rename the project directory and the file `action-ADoSnipsTemplate.jl` to a name that identifies your new skill.
 The new name of the action-executable **must** start with
 `action-`, because the snips skill manager identifies executable apps by this naming convention: